-2. Refer to Table 5-2 for the description of the parameters to finish the editing.
+2. Refer to Table 5-3 for the description of the parameters to finish the editing.

-- For the built-in reference group, you can modify the upper limit and lower limit of the parameters, but not its name, the upper limit and lower limit of age as well as gender. - Click Set as default to restore the setting of the selected reference group to the default value. - Non-built-in reference group (which is added by user) cannot restore defaults. - 3.
+- For the built-in reference group, you can modify the upper limit and lower limit of the parameters, but not the species and reference group name. - Click Default to restore the setting of the selected reference group to the default value.
+The settings of non-built-in reference group (which is added by user) cannot be reverted to default. - 3.
 Click Save to save the modification. - 4.
 Click Close to exit.

-5.4.3.5 Deleting a Ref.
+5.4.2.4 Deleting a Ref.
 Group